Native or near-native English speaker. Year 10 or equivalent.

 It depends on the country.
 It is best to contact the relevant consulate (visit www.dfat.gov.au) Generally for all countries you need a working visa.
 In Japan, South Korea, Taiwan and Western Europe university degrees are required in any discipline for visas.
 Additionally for Western Europe you need access to a European Union (EU) passport to work for more that 3 months at a time (which is the working holiday arrangement)

 Highly qualified and experienced TESOL professionals will prepare you to be a confident, competent teacher.
 You’ll be trained to teach English confidently in schools across Asia, Central and South America, Europe and the Middle East.
 Our TESOL courses cover the process of finding an overseas job placement in great detail.
 Our job support is second to none.
-In addition to TESOL certificate and diploma courses, TESOL College also offers a range of elective courses that can increase your employability.
-For your convenience, there are 3 study options:

 All students and graduates have access to TESOL instructors to assist them with any TESOL needs, and lifetime employment assistance is provided FREE of charge.
 Graduates will also gain access to websites providing essential international country information, school listings and current job postings.